Published on January 28th, 2017 | by Ruben0

 Back to the Solera 1914 wines.
 I believe they originated in another bodega, as I’ve found a picture of a supposedly older bottle of the Solera 1914 that says Garcia Raya y Cia.
 However I couldn’t find any information on a bodega with this name.
 It’s probably an old bodega that was taken over by José Pemartin (or taken over by the Rumasa empire and marketed as José Pemartin afterwards).

 Now you’re asking: why are you dedicating an article to this?
 Well, because bottles like this pop up often.
 Too often to explain perhaps.
-You can find one currently for sale here or here and it’s often seen on auction websites like here.
-And did you see they go for € 170 to € 250+?
+You can find one currently for sale (examples here or here) and it’s often seen on auction websites like here.
+Did you notice they go for € 170 to € 250+?
 That’s crazy.
 You see, often people seem to go blind for the fact that 1914 doesn’t mean the wine is over a century old.
 The solera was founded in 1914, but the wine could perfectly have been 5 years on average upon bottling.
 That’s just how a solera works and especially for a Fino or Manzanilla it is technically impossible to go over +/- 10 years old.
 Above this age it would naturally become an Amontillado.

-Different things about these bottles are slightly dodgy.
+Different things about these bottles don’t seem to add up.
 It’s strange to believe that so many different types of wines were all established in 1914.
 Often there are no records to prove this, and we all know Rumasa (who sold these bottles through Bodegas Internacionales in the 1970s-1980s) had some unorthodox business practices, to say the least.
 After all it was the biggest case of fraude and expropriations in the history of Spain.
-I’m not so sure about this foundation date, and there’s no evidence for the ‘rare quality’ of these wines either.
+I’m not so sure about this foundation date (could not find the foundation date of Garcia Raya) and there’s no real evidence for the ‘rare quality’ of these wines either.

-The age of the bottles is also played around with by many sellers.
+The age of the bottles is also played around with by many sellers because so many bottles look very similar.
 It’s often sold as a 1960s bottling, perhaps because of its handwritten label style, but I think it looks too recent for that.
-I’ve found an advert in a 1978 newspaper that has the exact same bottle in the picture (Expect to pay a little more, ha!).
-I believe a 1970s claim is more realistic.
-The ones with Pemartin Solera 1914 probably date back to the late 1980s, as Cavendish Wines & Spirits was incorporated in December 1984.
-Some bottles that mention RE-2068-CA (the company code of Bodegas Internacionales) are certainly from the 1980s.
-Still it’s strange to notice that so many bottles are still readily available after so many years, often in very good condition.
-I don’t know the deal with these bottles, but I can smell something is not right.
+It may be true for the Garcia Raya versions but they are very rare, I have only seen them twice myself.
+I believe a late 1970s claim is more realistic for the ones that mention the Berisford brand.
+I’ve found an advert in a 1978 newspaper that has this type of bottle in the picture (Expect to pay a little more, ha!).
+The ones with Pemartin Solera 1914 are mostly from the 1980s (confirmed by the fact that Cavendish Wines & Spirits was incorporated in December 1984 and this bottle that seems to have been a present in 1980).
+Another clue is to look at the producer code (from the Cádiz bottler registry): some labels that mention 204-CE are from the late 1970s.
+Other bottles mention RE-2068-CA (the company code of Bodegas Internacionales), these are certainly from the 1980s.

-In short: prices for these bottles are outrageous in my humble opinion.
-They keep popping up and thanks to some smart sales tactics, they’ve been able to fetch high prices.
-However I have found no indications that these wines would be of exceptional quality and they’re certainly not as rare as you’d think!
+My conclusion: most of these bottles are much younger than claimed, simply because older versions are easily mistaken for younger examples.
+Until now, hardly any information was available to set them apart.
+Add to this some smart sales tactics and a general confusion about the ‘vintage’ year 1914 and you end up with a bunch of bottles that fetch outrageous prices for no particular reason.
+I have found no indications that these wines would be of exceptional quality and they’re certainly not as rare as you’d think!
 There’s no way they can justify a € 200 price tag, so if you’re planning to spend that amount on an old bottle of sherry, I would advise to choose one that is surrounded by less mystery.
 A nice current-day VORS will get you a lot more certainty about buying a genuinly old and wonderful wine.